Compare the Best Insoles for Standing All Day: Powerstep vs. Superfeet

 The Timberland PRO Unisex are removable insoles featuring anti-fatigue technology, with a honeycomb design on their bottom surface, to provide superior shock-absorption.
 They quickly compress and rebound, delivering maximum comfort and reducing fatigue.

 One important aspect to mention regarding the Timberland PRO Unisex Insoles is that they’re relatively thick, approx. One inch, particularly in the heel.
 Thus, it’s recommended to use them as replacement insoles for the original insoles of your shoes.
 They’re perfect for all kinds of shoes, including hiking boots, athletic footwear, and even low-volume shoes, if their original insoles leave enough room for the Timberland PROs to replace them.

 Their footbed is anatomically contoured.
-It doesn’t have a reinforced arch, but they do provide excellent support for this matter.
-It’s actually a dynamic arch design, which adapts to your foot.
+It doesn’t have a reinforced arch, but it does provide excellent support for this matter.
+It’s a dynamic arch design, which adapts to your foot.
 The top layer is made of an OrthoLite material, which compresses over time, taking the shape of your foot as well.

 Finally, the top cover of these Timberland shoe insoles is made of Outlast material.
 This cover helps with temperature regulation preventing your feet from overheating.
 It’s also an anti-microbial fabric that keeps odor at bay.

 Spenco Polysorb Athletic Cross Training Cushioning Insoles Review

 The Spenco PolySorb Cross Trainer insoles are some of the most affordable shoe inserts made for enhancing foot comfort.
 However, the fact that they’re affordable doesn’t mean they’re also cheaply made.